bartbutenaers/Node-RED-Tailscale-Tutorial/docs/tailscale_setup.md

 2. Install a second Tailscale agent for example on a ***Windows 10 portable*** (see instructions [here](https://tailscale.com/download/windows)) and again authorized it via your identity provider.

 3. And at last install a third Tailscale agent on your Raspberry Pi running Node-RED (see ‘manual’ instructions [here](https://tailscale.com/download/linux/rpi) or specific for the Bookworm version [here](https://pkgs.tailscale.com/stable/#raspbian-bookworm)).
+This agent will run as a systemd daemon named *"tailescaled"*.

     Remark: after you executed the command `sudo tailscale up`, an authorization url will be displayed in the console.
 Paste that url in a browser on any device, and once it is authenticated in your tailnet, the text 'Success' will appear in your command line: